jonasaacampos/jonasaacampos/README.md

 # jaac
-Hi, I'm Jonas Araujo de Avila Campos.
+Hi, I'm Jonas Campos.
 I'm looking for new challenges.
 I want breaking new ground in my work life.
 I like to share what I know (to give back everything I learn everyday).

 I'm a tremendous geek who aspires to work with data sicence or something like that.
 I'm self-taught many things (like English, wich I learned by readind the  linux and python documentation)